raj-kumar94/glove-configurator/README.md

 - Finger hood and pad for middle finger location is missing for view02 and view04.
 So, I am using the old images for view02 and view04
 - All images shared by you have been updated
 - please fix ring finger image for view04 and index finger image for view02

+- Should I add "liner color not shown in the builder"?

+- Patch Stamped images added